Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 There could be a few reasons why you’re suddenly craving spicy food.
 Maybe you’ve developed a tolerance and need the capsaicin in higher amounts.

-Or, of course, spicy foods generally taste good, possibly increase metabolism, and so you might just be craving the flavor!
+Of course, spicy foods generally taste good and possibly increase metabolism, so you might just be craving the flavor!

-Whatever the reason, if you’re feeling the urge for some spice, there’s no harm in indulging every once in a while.
+Whatever the reason, if you’re feeling the urge for some spice, there’s no harm in indulging occasionally.
 Just be sure to listen to your body and stop if you start to feel any discomfort.

-Oh, and if you’re craving milk, then perhaps it’s because you just had something spicey to eat!
+If you’re craving milk, perhaps because you just had something spicey to eat!

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.